tbarker/5X-Crypto-Security-Guide/README.md

 With passphrases you can have one single seed with multiple different wallets.
 Each wallet would be designated by a different passphrase.

 We use one passphrase to hide each wallet.
-This prevents **Guardians** or your **Safety Deposit Box** provider (explained later), who hold your backup plates from accessing your wallets independently.
+This prevents **Guardians** or people protecting your **Stash** (explained later), who hold your backup plates from accessing your wallets independently.

 We will use two different passphrases:
 - **Personal**, this will be lost with you if you die or are lying in a coma.